American automobile industry in the 1950s: Enduring models

 The Ford Thunderbird was introduced in 1955 and remained in production until 1997.
 Production resumed in 2002 and continued through the 2005 model year.
 There were eleven or twelve different generations during these time spans.
 Unlike the Corvette, the Thunderbird was not marketed as a sportscar, but rather as a personal luxury car.
 The car changed dramatically in size during these production periods, sometimes having a back seat and other times not.

 Chrysler produced the first of its 300 series automobiles for the 1955 model year, whereby they added a letter to the model name for each year.
 This lettering scheme was continued until 1965, but at the same time they began producing the "non-letter series" automobiles for the 1962 model year, so there are three years with overlapping model names of different vehicles.
 The non-letter models were produced through the 1971 model year.
 It was not until 1979 that Chrysler began using the "300" name again, as a rebadged Cordoba for the latter half the model year.
 It would be 20 more years before they again used the name, this time for the Chrysler 300M, which was produced for the 1998 through 2004 model years.
-Finally, in the 2005 model year, the Chrysler 300 was introduced and, as of 2021, is still in production.
+Finally, in the 2005 model year, the Chrysler 300 nameplate was revived once again and remained until the end of production in 2023.